How To Fight Frizz For Every Hair Type

 Curly hair tends to be drier, so much like wavy hair, the key to silky strands is pumping as much moisture as possible back into your mane by applying both a leave-in conditioner and a product specifically designed for curly hair.
 The combination will restore moisture to your locks and provide structure and hold.
 “Coarse curly hair typically needs very heavy oils and butters [for hydration],” says Klontz.
 “More is more!”

-To ensure you’re acing the application of your frizz-fighting products, German recommends parting hair into sections (around 4 to 8, depending on how much hair you have) and layering the curl-defining cream or oil through each area, instead of just applying it all at once.
+To ensure you’re acing the application of your frizz-fighting products, German recommends parting hair into sections (around four to eight, depending on how much hair you have) and layering a curl-defining cream or oil through each area, instead of just applying it all at once.
 “The ‘Rake and Shake’ [method] is a great option,” he says.
 “You take small sections, rake [the product through] with your fingers, and once your fingers get to the ends of your hair, you close your hand and gently shake the section.”
 This technique provides maximum curl definition while minimizing frizz.

+Related: Everything You Need To Know About Colouring Your Hair At Home

 What key products and ingredients are best to fight frizz?